memfault/interrupt/_drafts/best-of-binutils.md

 ```

-We can compare the binutil size to the python size to confirm it works!
+We can compare the binutil size to the Python size to confirm it works!

 ```bash
 $ python pyelftools_size.py nrf52_example/build/nrf52.elf